Abner Abreu

-Abner Abreu Castro (born October 24, 1989) is a former professional baseball player.
+Abner Abreu Castro (born October 24, 1989) is a former professional baseball outfielder.
+He played in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

+Career

 He played in the Minor League System for the Cleveland Guardians, Chicago Cubs, and Atlanta Braves.
 He later played for the Saitama Seibu Lions and Yomiuri Giants of Nippon Professional Baseball.
-Abreu currently works as a scout with the San Francisco Giants.
+Abreu currently works as an international scout with the San Francisco Giants.